connorjan/veriloglut/README.md

 # Create Verilog LUTs from text files

-This tool will create a Verilog module representing a look up table from a text file of numbers.
+This tool will create a Verilog module representing a lookup table from a text file of numbers.

 It will automatically use the smallest required widths for the